What Is Personal Injury Protection Insurance in Pennsylvania and New Jersey?

 - Emotional pain and suffering

-Your PIP Might Not Cover Trauma
+Your PIP Might Not Cover Trauma in Pennsylvania

 There is a great deal of evidence today that trauma can continue to interfere with your physical and mental health long after the traumatic event has passed.
 Emotional and psychological trauma can cause long-term suffering, known as Post Traumatic Stress Disorder (PTSD).